 About the Author

 Lisa Carew, MS Educational Technology; MA in Literacy; BA; AAS, is an elementary school teacher currently teaching third grade in Southampton, New York.
-Her diverse educational experiences and expertise as a general education teacher in a Dual Language Classroom provides insight to the daily pedagogical shifts currently taking place in classrooms throughout the nation.
-Lisa’s ongoing collaborations with bilingual educators, special educators, TESOL teachers, administrators and parents reflects firsthand how technological applications are supporting student’s learning, teacher’s teaching and parents parenting!
+Her diverse educational experiences and expertise as a general education teacher in a Dual Language Classroom provides insight into the daily pedagogical shifts currently taking place in classrooms throughout the nation.
+Lisa’s ongoing collaborations with bilingual educators, special educators, TESOL teachers, administrators, and parents reflect firsthand how technological applications are supporting student’s learning, teacher’s teaching, and parents parenting!